-GPPGC is being developed by an experience golf and residential township developer of Ciputra Group of Indonesia whereby four (4) such golf courses and clubs were done in various parts of Indonesia – Pondok Indah Golf Club, Damai Indah Golf BSD Course, Damai Indah Golf PIK Course and Ciputra Golf at Surabaya.
+GPPGC is being developed by an experienced golf and residential township developer of Ciputra Group of Indonesia whereby four (4) such golf courses and clubs were completed in various parts of Indonesia – Pondok Indah Golf Club, Damai Indah Golf BSD Course, Damai Indah Golf PIK Course and Ciputra Golf at Surabaya.

 At GPPGC, we offers the following:-

-A restaurant that serves both Western and Asian cuisine at our Driving Range location.
+A restaurant that serves both Western and Asian cuisine is located at our Driving Range.

-Our Caddies is able to assist you in spoken English and Khmer to ensure your enjoyment at GPPGC.
+Our Caddies are able to assist you in spoken English and Khmer to ensure your enjoyment at GPPGC.